xlwings/xlwings-server/README.md

 # xlwings Server

-This repo is currently in an early stage and changing rapidly.
+**NOTE: This repo is currently in an early stage and changing rapidly.**

 ## Features:

 - Only requires Python (no dependency on Node.js or Webpack)
 - Uses FastAPI as the web framework
-- Comes with htmx and Alpine.js (CSP build), and Socket.io
+- Comes with htmx, Alpine.js (CSP build), and Socket.io
 - Comes with Bootstrap-xlwings, a Bootstrap theme in the Excel look
-- Runs in an air-gapped environment without access to the Internet or Microsoft's servers
+- Runs in an air-gapped environment without access to the Internet or any Microsoft servers
 - Supports SSO (Single Sign-On) authentication and RBAC (Role-Based Access Control) via Entra ID (previously known as Azure AD)
 - The task pane is hot-reloaded with every code change during development
 - Tight security: uses the HTTP response headers recommended by OWASP including the most restrictive CSP header